 Others are made within cat towers that have ramps and hideaways, or others feature a little sleeping spot on the top.

 Siamese cats also enjoy a nice game of soccer.
-To encourage them even more, you can purchase balls that have lights, making noises, are filled with catnip, or move around.
+To encourage them even more, you can purchase balls that have lights, make noises, are filled with catnip, or move around.

 Siamese cats love toys that resemble prey.
 This could be furry little mice or feathery little birds.
 They will stalk, hunt, and pounce on their prey, stimulating a hunt and attack scenario.